Materials & Recycling

 No Food or Liquid

 Residual food and liquid contaminate other recyclable materials and can send an entire container of otherwise suitable recyclables to the trash.
-Please empty all liquids out of containers (including ice), and rinse or wipe away all food residue.
+Please empty liquids out of containers (including ice), and rinse or wipe away food residue.

 No Plastic Bags or Film Plastic